kuzzleio/documentation/src/sdk/go/2/interfaces/protocol/ssl-connection/index.md

 code: true
 type: page
 title: SslConnection
-description: Return whether or not we are connected through SSL.
+description: Returns whether or not we are connected through SSL.
 ---

 # Prt

-Return whether or not we are connected through SSL.
+Returns whether or not we are connected through SSL.

 ## Arguments